Also Known as

 Parboiled rice, ukda chawal

 The starches in parboiled rice become gelatinized, making it harder and glassier than other rice.
 Parboiled rice takes less time to cook, and the cooked rice is firmer and less sticky.
-In North America, parboiled rice is generally partially or fully precooked by the processor.
+In India, parboiled rice is very popular in the southern states.
+It is preferred for making idlis and dosas, as well as kanji for babies and elders, as it is easier to digest and better in terms of nutrition than raw rice.

 How to Select

-· The best part about parboiled rice is that you can make the dish as spicy or as bland as suits your appetite, without compensating on taste
+• The best part about parboiled rice is that you can make the dish as spicy or as bland as you want, without compromising on taste.

 How to Store

-· Parboiled rice is better than regular rice as it usually goes through a process where the starch in it is stabilized so basically it's less starchy.
+• Parboiled rice is better than regular rice as it usually goes through a process where the starch gets stabilized•

-· Parboiled by the volume (1 cup for example) has less calories, but it is because par boiled rice is slightly puffed and weights less for its size.
+• Parboiled by the volume (1 cup for example) has less calories, but it is because parboiled rice is slightly puffed and weighs less for its size.

-· Rice is wonderful in treating diarrhoea n children.
+• Rice is wonderful in treating diarrhea in children.